History of PEF - Pulsed Electric Fields

 Non Thermal Processing

-One huge advantage of PEF is that there is no need for heating of the product in order to inactivate cells of microorganisms and enzymes.
+One huge advantage of PEF is that there is no need for heating the product to inactivate cells of microorganisms and enzymes.
 The organoleptic as well as nutrient properties are not harmed.

 The design of the treatment chamber plays a significant role in PEF treatment.
 That is why OptiCept has invested in the development of a game-changing chamber.